JohnsonLi/charred_cheetos/README.md

 #### API information
 ##### Datamuse
-* Provide the words used to generate each wordsearch puzzle
+* Provide the words used to generate each word search puzzle
 * No API key is required